-- [1] Be sure that Google Earth is running. - [2] Type "San Diego" in the "Fly To" address field and then press the enter key.

-[3] Now we are going to introduce an important concept in GIS called, "Map layers."
+- [1] Be sure that Google Earth is running. - [2] Type "San Diego" in the "Fly To" address field and then press the enter key. - [3] Now we are going to introduce an important concept in GIS called, "Map layers."
 Map layers are layers of map features, data, or imagery that can be overlaid or stacked together like layers on a cake or toppings on a burger.

-Now turn on the "Terrain," "Roads," and "3D Buildings" features in the "List of Layers" (Figure 1-2).
+Now turn on the "Geographic Web," "Terrain," "Roads," and "3D Buildings" features in the "List of Layers" (Figure 1-2); answer the following questions A-1 and A-2 on the separate answer sheet: